isabelmoore/dynamic_differential_drive_model/README.md

 ## Running and Evaluating:
-Ensure you have built and source your environment for each terminal, following the previous step.
+Ensure you have built and sourced your environment for each terminal, following the previous step.

 1. Run Gazebo Simulation:
     ```bash
     sim
     ```
-    If on the Lambda computers and do not see the simulation opening, exit the container and run the following commands; otherwise skip:
+    If on the Lambda computers and do not see the simulation opening, exit the container and run the following commands; otherwise, skip:
     ```bash
     xhost +local:root